Hospitality Management (HOSP)

 HOSP 2202 Management Intern Program (0 Credits)

 Preferably, this internship is full-time, continuous employment for ten-weeks with a minimum of 400 hours and is designed to allow students to increase their exposure to the hospitality industry and continue to reconcile their classroom learning with industry practice.
-Prerequisites: HOSP 1200, degree checkpoint 2, minimum of 400 hours of approved management internship, and at least 1000 hours in total work experience and internship hours.
+Advisor will register students for course as needed.
+Prerequisites: HOSP 1200.

 HOSP 2322 Cooking Well, Eating well (4 Credits)